wooooooooooooooowastaken/mcevzar.github.io/_posts/2016-09-20-Modern-programming-languages-have-similar-syntax.md

 **"Hello Word"**

 ### Python

 ```
 print("Hello World")
 ```

 ### Swift

 ```
 print("Hello World")
 ```

 ### Julia

 ```
 println("Hello World")
 ```

 ### Go*
 *Go a C-style flavour, in the beggining we import the "fmt" (formating) package that we need for "printing" out our code and Go, like C supports main function.
-The function that actually does what we want `fmt.Println("Hello World")` looks very similar to the ones above .
+The function that actually does what we want `fmt.Println("Hello World")` looks very similar to the ones above.
 ```
 package main